 One particular area of interest of mine is in tech history, seeing the successes and failures of past tech and imagining alternate timelines where different ideas or products could have emerged.

 As a product creator myself, I'm very interested in what it takes to make a Category-Defining Product, the likes of Walkman, iPod, iPhone, iPad, Apple Watch, Apple Airpods, Ford Model T, World of Warcraft, Gameboy, Tesla Model 3, etc. These products are watersheds in their particular product categories, the charismatic megafauna of the product world.
-Before these products come to market, the concept space may be explored by several not quite there products that diverge in form and UX, but afterwards, other products in the category converge in design and are made in their image, mere deviations of the category creator's platonic ideal.
+Before these products come to market, the concept space may be explored by several not quite there products that diverge in form and UX, but afterwards, other products in the category converge in design and are made in their image, mere deviations or expansions of the category creator's platonic ideal.

 This post is written from the perspective of and for other product creators, who often fall into the trap of underestimating the importance of all the other things outside their vision for a product that lead to success.
 Hopefully by the end you'll have an appreciation for the greater context of your ideas, and when or whether they're feasible given your particular context.